hindu-comm/weblogs/manasataramgini/2017/12/2017-12-06_of-lives-of-men-of-times-of-men-iii.md

 Sharvamanyu: “He’s our old schoolmate Mudgar.”
 Vidrum: “You don’t remember him?
 He was the cricket champ.”
-Lootika: “As you guys I know I never cared for that most bizarre of games\!
+Lootika: “As you guys I know I never cared for that most bizarre of games!
 I believe my parents rightly advised me and my sisters to stay far away from guys who fritter away all their time at the kandūka-krīḍā.”
 Sh: “Hey, but I know Somakhya is quite a fan.”